cloudmesh-community/book/chapters/cloud/vagrant.md

 ---

 A convenient tool to interface with Virtual Box is vagrant.
-Vagrant allows us to manage virtual machines directly from the commandline.
-It also support other providers and can be used to start virtual machines and even containers.
+Vagrant allows us to manage virtual machines directly from the command-line.
+It also supports other providers and can be used to start virtual machines and even containers.
 The latest version of vagrant includes the ability to automatically fetch a virtual machine image and start it on your local computer.
 It assumes that you have virtualbox installed.